 Noah Kagan, CEO of Sumo.com and AppSumo.com agrees, "Diversify how you communicate with your customers.
 With email open rates declining, build out text, bot, and group communication to hedge your mediums."

+Do AI chatbots work for a professional services firm website?
 Most brands use chatbots for customer service, but a few are doing things a little differently:

 Whole Foods: The Whole Foods’ Facebook Messenger bot inspires people to try something new in the kitchen.
 Their bot allows users to search for recipes and ask questions without ever having to leave Messenger.